Jann-preets/Weather-Application/README.md

- This project is part of my Web Development Internship at Prodigy InfoTech.
-The Weather Web App fetches real-time weather data using a Weather API and displays key details like temperature, weather conditions, and more.
+A personal web development project that fetches real-time weather data using a Weather API.
+It displays key information such as temperature, weather conditions, and location-specific updates in a clean, user-friendly interface.